Meal Planning 101: Inventory, Recipes, Prep, and More

 Why Just Making a List Doesn't Work

-You might be thinking...
+You might be thinking . . .
 I make a list!
 I don't need help.
-I got this under control.
-But in reality you struggle to make dinners that come together every night and eat out more than once a week.
+I've got this under control.
+But in reality, you struggle to make dinners that come together every night, and you still eat out more than once a week.

 Why is this?
 We go to the store armed with our list.
 We feel great about all the healthy choices we put into our carts.
 Yet, we get home and put it all away in the fridge and the cupboard and completely lose out on the goodies we just bought.

 The reason our shopping list betrays us is because we go to the store with a plan, but we don't have one at home.
 There is no written plan on how to use all of those delicious foods once they are at your house.
 Inspiration probably won't strike at 6:30 PM on a Friday night as the baby is crying and all you want to do is drink wine and order pizza.